 We hope you packed your appetite.
-Because The Sagamore Resort boasts eight (yes, eight!)
-Lake George restaurants on property, each with their own unique flavor.
+Because The Sagamore Resort boasts eight seasonal Lake George restaurants (yes, eight!) on property, each with their own unique flavor.

 There’s no hunger quite like the hunger that builds after a day spent hiking, swimming, and outright exploring the unending wilderness of Adirondacks.
 Luckily, when you stay at The Sagamore Resort, perched on its own private 70-acre island in Bolton Landing, fuel comes in the form of eight Lake George restaurants all located on property, from a New York-style steakhouse to a surf and turf restaurant that is set on stilts over the lake.
 So the hardest part won’t be finding somewhere to eat, but in which one to eat first.
 We help you make up your mind depending on, well, what suits your taste.